New King Life Sciences Building Moves Department of Biological Science Mission Forward

 A growing group within the Pathways of Excellence "Integrating Genotype and Phenotype" faculty cluster epitomizes that commitment, according to biological science Professor W. Ross Ellington, FSU's Associate Vice President for Research.
 "This unique, highly interdisciplinary cadre of biological science faculty is seeking to better understand the connection between the information contained in the genetic material and the observable attributes of the fully developed organism," he said.

-"For example, studies led by professors David Gilbert and Hank Bass are focused on the packaging of genetic material into chromosomes and how that packaging influences the normal functioning of cells and the development of whole animals and plants," Ellington said.
+"For example, studies led by professor Hank Bass are focused on the packaging of genetic material into chromosomes and how that packaging influences the normal functioning of cells and the development of whole animals and plants," Ellington said.
 "Another study, led by Professor David Houle, is investigating the genetic basis for evolutionary change.
 Meanwhile, newly hired Professor Kim Hughes is examining genetic variability in organisms and the ways in which this variability influences such things as reproductive success and life span."

 For all that research, an adaptable laboratory design in the King Life Sciences Building allows teaching labs to be converted to research labs as needed.
 Lab modules permit the easy reconfiguration of fume hoods, laboratory utilities and power to the benches.
 Core support areas are placed in the center of each floor, while most of the labs are situated around the outside to give researchers plenty of natural light from the large windows.